data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 - Computational table exploration for Alfonsine astronomy.
 - Automatic discovery of chronologic and geographic circulation of artistic styles.
 - Improving the GROBID software for semantic description of semi-structured data.
+- Exploring the Twittersphere of the French presidential election
 - ...